viamrobotics/docs/docs/try-viam/try-viam-tutorial.md

 #### Camera views

-In the `viam_base` component panel, select the `cam` for the front-facing camera and the `overhead-cam:cam` for an overhead view of your rover.
+In the `viam_base` component panel, select the `cam` for the front-facing camera and the `overhead-cam:overheadcam` for an overhead view of your rover.
 We recommend enabling both cameras so you can have a better sense of what's happening in the space.

 ![Screenshot of the viam_base component panel showing both the 'cam' and 'overheadcam' camera feeds enabled.](try-viam/try-viam/enable-both-cameras.png)